Skip to content

 Recommended Approach for Field Modifications

 Use modifyField(), modifyFields(), modifyElement(), or modifyElements() instead of manually checking field existence.
-These methods eliminate boilerplate code and prevent errors when fields don't exist.
+These methods handle existence checks internally.

 public function applyMyModification(EntityFormInterface $form)